-iEight Sushi is an example of a ghost kitchen that went in the opposite direction: it started with separate order and delivery flows, but now offers delivery through Grubhub.
+Some even offer turnkey operations with all the equipment you need. iEight Sushi is an example of a ghost kitchen that went in the opposite direction: it started with separate order and delivery flows, but now offers delivery through Grubhub.
 Low overall and labor costs give ghost kitchens an advantage over their more traditional competitors.
-To make your ghost kitchen will bring a lot of new attention to your business.
-Despite all their differences, there isn't much restaurant equipment you'd need for a ghost kitchen that you wouldn't find in a traditional kitchen.
+To make your ghost kitchen profitable, take advantage of the tools offered by third-party delivery platforms to increase your own internal order and delivery flows and record customer data to help you grow your operation.

 One of the best things about ghost kitchens is that if a concept doesn't work, you can easily switch it to another one at a low cost.
 A ghost kitchen can house different brands from the same company, or even completely different restaurants.
 If you're opening a new, standalone ghost kitchen and you're not sure what licenses are required in your area, consider hiring an online legal service to help you.

-Read on for tips on how to start a ghost kitchen business model with the competition and productivity of Rosey the Robot.
+Shopping malls are ideal places to install a ghost kitchen because they are in high-traffic areas, making them a convenient place to pick up and deliver.
+To make sure your ghost kitchen is successful, keep up with the competition and productivity of Rosey the Robot.

-Like all businesses in the hospitality industry, having a ghost kitchen comes with inherent risks, but you can choose to further minimize those risks by working with companies that offer turnkey operations, staff, experience, etc. Shopping malls are ideal places to install a ghost kitchen because they are in high-traffic areas, making them a convenient place to pick up and deliver.
+Like all businesses in the hospitality industry, having a ghost kitchen comes with inherent risks, but you can choose to further minimize those risks by working with companies that offer turnkey operations, staff, experience, etc. By following these tips, you'll be well on your way to launching a successful ghost kitchen brand.